 Lest we forget.

 The following story has been dictated from audio interviews I recorded of my Grandfather.
-While not in an actual story format (happy for someone to help me with this!) it’s really just a record of happenings and my grandfather’s opinions which I thought were too valuable to be forgotten or left unheard.
+While not in an actual story format, it’s really just a record of happenings and my grandfather’s opinions which I thought were too valuable to be forgotten or left unheard.

 Holland 29th April 1944.